OmicsDI XML format

 No identifier schema standards defined

-The Expression Atlas is a free resource providing information on gene expression patterns under different biological conditions.
-Gene expression data is re-analysed in-house to detect genes showing interesting baseline and differential expression patterns, allowing a user to ask questions such as "what are the genes expressed in normal human liver" and "what genes are differentially expressed between water-stressed rice plants and controls with normal watering?".
-The resource also features a few proteomics data sets provided by collaborators for corroboration between gene- and protein-level expression results.
+The Expression Atlas is a free resource providing information on gene expression patterns under different biological conditions in a variety of species.
+Gene expression data is re-analysed in-house to detect genes showing interesting baseline and differential expression patterns, allowing a user to ask questions such as "what are the genes expressed in normal human liver" and "what genes are differentially expressed between water-stressed rice plants and controls with normal watering?"
+The resource features proteomics data sets provided by collaborators for corroboration between gene- and protein-level expression results.
+The latest component, Single Cell Expression Atlas, systematically reanalyses and visualises single cell RNA-sequencing datasets and helps answer questions such as what cell population a gene can act as a marker gene.

 ArrayExpress is a database of functional genomics experiments that can be queried and the data downloaded.
 It includes gene expression data from microarray and high throughput sequencing studies.
 Data is collected to MIAME and MINSEQE standards.
 Experiments are submitted directly to ArrayExpress or are imported from the NCBI GEO database.